 Subscriptions shall become due on 31st March in each year for the following year.
 The subscriptions payable by Members shall be fixed by the Committee.
 The annual increase will be no more than 6% of the previous year’s subscription.
-Any proposed increase above this amount will require to be approved by the Voting Members at a General Meeting of the Club.
+Any proposed increase above this amount will require to be approved by the Members at a General Meeting of the Club.

 27. PAYMENT OF SUBSCRIPTIONS

 All Members must pay their subscriptions by 31st March at the latest.
-If it is not paid by this date the Membership may be withdrawn.
+If it is not paid by this date, the Membership may be withdrawn.

-Any Member wishing to resign should give written notice to the Management Committee before 31st March failing which he or she may be liable to pay the subscription for the year commencing on the following day.
+Any Member wishing to resign must give written notice to the Management Committee before 31st March failing which he or she may be liable to pay the subscription for the year commencing on the following day.